What Do All Those Software Engineering Job Titles Actually Mean?

 Staff Software Engineer

-Staff Software Engineers tackle open-ended problems, find solutions, and support team and organizational goals.
+Staff Software Engineers, often referred to more generally as staff engineers, tackle open-ended problems, find solutions, and support team and organizational goals.
 They are recognized for their extensive, advanced technical skills and ability to solve complex problems.

 Responsibilities of a Staff Software Engineer